RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

 What Actually Happens in Sessions

 There are no rules about what must or can't be discussed.
-You tell me what's on your mind—whatever feels most pressing.
+You tell me what's on your mind—whatever feels most alive for you.
 I listen at multiple levels simultaneously: to the content of what you're saying, but also to tone, body language, facial expression.
-I pay attention to what you leave out: obvious implications you don't draw, questions you don't ask, gaps in your personal history.
+I pay attention to what emerges between us.

 At appropriate moments, I offer what I think will help you fill in gaps in your self-understanding.
-It's a recursive examination of the relational field—we're both inside the process, and the process itself becomes something we can examine together.
+We're both inside the process, and the process itself becomes something we can examine together.

 The Theoretical Foundation

-I work differently.
 My approach is based on an information processing model.
-Problems arise not from forbidden desires but from experiences—real events, thoughts, memories—that haven't been fully contextualized.
-By "contextualized" I mean something basic: being able to name what something is, knowing when and where and with whom it occurred, understanding its place in your life.
+The mind's basic work is to contextualize experience—to name what something is, to know when and where and with whom it occurred, to understand its place in your life.

-My function is as an adjunct mind that helps you digest your own experience.
-Like a dialysis machine, except that over time you learn to do this processing without needing me.
+My function is as an adjunct mind that helps you think through your own experience.
+Over time, you internalize this capacity and learn to do this processing on your own.

 What This Work Requires